 Your health is everything.
-Conga provides valuable medical benefits through Aetna and Kaiser that help you and your family stay healthy and pay for care if you get sick or injured.
+Conga provides valuable medical benefits through Cigna and Kaiser that help you and your family stay healthy and pay for care if you get sick or injured.

 Overview

 Our benefits program includes medical plan options with a range of coverage levels and costs, so you can choose the one that’s best for you.
 You can enroll as a new hire, during Open Enrollment, or if you have a qualifying life event.
 To enroll, log in to Workday.
-If you have questions about your medical coverage, visit TouchCare Advocacy or call 866-486-8242.
+If you have questions about your medical coverage, visit Rightway or call 833-689-0440.

 For help selecting a medical plan, use the PLANselect Benefits Decision Support Tool.